About the Police Department

-The UT Southwestern Medical Center Police Department is the law enforcement agency that provides security, enforces state and local laws, takes accident reports, and offense or incident reports for the UT Southwestern campus.
+The UT Southwestern Medical Center Police Department is the law enforcement agency that provides security, enforces state and local laws and, and takes reports of accidents, offenses, and incidents for the UT Southwestern campus and off-campus properties.

 The University Police Department has an authorized strength of:

-UT Southwestern police officers are trained at the University of Texas System Police Academy located in Austin, Texas.
-The UT System Police Academy recruits must successfully complete intensive classroom, practical, and physical training in order to receive their state peace officer license issued by the Texas Commission On Law Enforcement Officer Standards and Education (TCLEOSE).
-In addition to the basic training provided at the UT System Police Academy, commissioned police officers are required by TCLEOSE to receive additional in-service training annually.
-University police officers also receive specialized training in a variety of law enforcement related fields.
+UT Southwestern police officers are trained at the University of Texas System Police Academy in Austin, Texas, and receive their state peace officer license from the Texas Commission On Law Enforcement Officer Standards and Education (TCLEOSE).
+They also receive specialized training in various fields and, as required by TCLEOSE, as part of an annual in-service training.